-Skim this advertisement and say why it was written You skim a piece of writing to get the general Which words in the advertisement do you notice fi idea of what it is about; you scan a piece of Why do you notice them first? writing to look for specific detail.
-Who is the target audience - who is the advertiser nent aimed at?
-Why do you think bright colours are used in the ac lvertisement?
-Why do you think some of the information is set of different shapes and a box? ff from the rest of th ne advert by using Does the advertisement make you want to enter the ne competition?
-Say why.
-Now scan the advertisement and answer these que What prizes can people win in this competition? estions.
-How many age groups are there?
+William V Skim this advertisement and say why it was writter ٦.
+You skim a piece of writing to get the general Which words in the advertisement do you notice fi idea of what it is about; you scan a piece of Why do you notice them first? writing to look for specific detail.
+Who is the target audience - who is the advertisen nent aimed at?
+Why do you think bright colours are used in the ad vertisement?
+N/loved a valuation to appear of the air formation is set of ffuore the west of the o advort by using Why do you think some of the information is set of different shapes and a box? i from the rest of th e advert by using different shapes and a box: WI MA Does the advertisement make you want to enter the ne competition?
+Say why why boes the davertisement make you want to enter the ic competition.
+Say Willy.
+Now scan the advertisement and answer these que estions.
+What prizes can people win in this competition?
+XX How many age groups are there?
 What are they?
-What do you think will happen if you enter the cornot your own? npetition and you h nand in work that is What is a book pack?
-Are these sentences true or false?
-Circle your answ think it is true or false. er.
-Under each sent ence say why you This competition is for children who like to write.
+What do you think will happen if you enter the con npetition and you h and in work that is not your own?
+What is a book pack?
+A. th Are these sentences true or false?
+Circle your answer think it is true or false. er.
+Under each sente ence say wny you Turre Folso This competition is for children who like to write.
 True: False: All children can enter the competition.
 True: False: Teachers can also win a prize.
-True: False: Everybody who enters will have their story printed in the magazine.
-True: False:
+True: False: Everybody who enters will have their story True: False: printed in the magazine.